What Doesn't Kill You Makes You Robust(er): How to Adversarially Train against Data Poisoning: Abstract

 \section{Abstract}

 Data poisoning is a threat model in which a malicious actor tampers with training data to manipulate outcomes at inference time.
 A variety of defenses against this threat model have been proposed, but each suffers from at least one of the following flaws: they are easily overcome by adaptive attacks, they severely reduce testing performance, or they cannot generalize to diverse data poisoning threat models.
-Adversarial training, and its variants, is currently considered the only empirically strong defense against (inference-time) adversarial attacks.
-In this work, we extend the adversarial training framework to instead defend against (training-time) poisoning and backdoor attacks.
-Our method desensitizes networks to the effects of poisoning by creating poisons during training and injecting them into training batches.
-We show that this defense withstands adaptive attacks, generalizes to diverse threat models, and incurs a better performance trade-off than previous defenses.
+Adversarial training, and its variants, are currently considered the only empirically strong defense against (inference-time) adversarial attacks.
+In this work, we extend the adversarial training framework to defend against (training-time) data poisoning, including targeted and backdoor attacks.
+Our method desensitizes networks to the effects of such attacks by creating poisons during training and injecting them into training batches.
+We show that this defense withstands adaptive attacks, generalizes to diverse threat models, and incurs a better performance trade-off than previous defenses such as DP-SGD or (evasion) adversarial training.